pyriemann.tangentspace.FGDA¶

 Project data in Tangent space, apply a FLDA to reduce dimention, and project filtered data back in the manifold.
 For a complete description of the algorithm, see [1].

-The type of metric used for reference matrix estimation (see mean_covariance for the list of supported metric) and for tangent space map (see tangent_space for the list of supported metric).
-The metric could be a dict with two keys, mean and map in order to pass different metrics for the reference matrix estimation and the tangent space mapping.
+The type of metric used for reference matrix estimation (for the list of supported metrics see pyriemann.utils.mean.mean_covariance()) and for tangent space map (see pyriemann.utils.tangent_space.tangent_space()).
+The metric can be a dict with two keys, “mean” and “map” in order to pass different metrics.

 Activate tangent space update for covariante shift correction between training and test, as described in [2].
 This is not compatible with online implementation.
 Performance are better when the number of matrices for prediction is higher.